NikhilWali/test/README.md

 # test
-This is Test poject fro praticing GIThub.
+This is Test project for praticing  on GIThub.